Sexual Harassment - 201.2

 Employees and students who engage in sexual harassment will be subject to applicable disciplinary processes.
 Sexual harassment is unlawful and may also subject those who engage in it to civil and criminal penalties.

-The University is committed to providing an environment free from sexual harassment.
-Therefore, the University administration strongly encourages all University of Arkansas at Little Rock community members to report incidents of sexual harassment.
-To that end, reporting and investigating procedures are supportive of and sensitive to the alleged victim.
+The university is committed to providing an environment free from sexual harassment.
+Therefore, the university administration strongly encourages all University of Arkansas at Little Rock community members to report incidents of sexual harassment.
+To that end, reporting and investigating procedures are supporting of and sensitive to the alleged victim.
 At the same time, they adequately safeguard the rights of the alleged offender.

 Sexual Harassment Defined

 Sexual harassment is defined as unwanted, unwelcome, inappropriate or irrelevant sexual or gender-based activities or comments when:

 - Submission to such conduct is either explicitly or implicitly made a term or condition of an individual’s employment with the university or a factor in the educational program or university-related activities of a student; or